Security Preferences

 Element Description

-User Inactivity Timeout (Hours) The time interval (in hours) of user inactivity after which a user will be forced to sign in again.
-The default value is 1.
+User Inactivity Timeout (Hours) The time interval of user inactivity after which a user will be forced to sign in again.
+The default value is 1 h.
+The minimum value is 15 min and the maximum is 8 h.
 This box is available only if the Use WebConfig Value check box is cleared.

 Table 6.
 Encryption Certificates Section